RaspberryPiFoundation/webdev-curriculum/en-GB/making-shapes/index.md

   ![screenshot](images/rect.png)

  + The difference between rectangle and square is that rectangle got two sides equal ,so they have different width and height.While    square got four equal sides so the width and height remain same .
- + For filing the shapes with color ,write the code " fill('color name or HEX or RGB') " .
+ + For filing the shapes with color ,write the code " fill('color name or HEX or RGB') " . 'noFill' is used if you don't want any color.

 + Let's draw a ellipse or circle shapes.